- About Us

 When we look at Turkey, the Davos agenda is undoubtedly even more important with the exchange rate and interest debate.
 With developed economies entering a growth trend, access to capital in emerging economies will decline and price volatility will increase.
 This means that in countries like Turkey, for the business world, unpredictability prevails for a while.

 Another issue is that digitalization is changing the value chain of production.
 Establishment of a "Digital Industrial Transformation Platform" by the work of the Ministry of Science, Industry and Technology in order to closely monitor this development that does not fall on the agenda in Davos is considered as an important initiative.
-In order not to miss the 4th Industrial Revolution of Turkey, it has to have a work force with the competence to compete especially in new production areas.
+In order not to miss the 4th Industrial Revolution of Turkey, it has to have a workforce with the competence to compete especially in new production areas.

 In the political and social field, the influence of the inclusive institutions is increased and the social base of economic growth is expanded and the populist movements are seen as an important factor in preventing violent acts.
-For this reason, equality in income distribution, participation of women and disadvantaged groups in the labor force and decrease in social polarization are important projections of global agenda for Turkey.
+For this reason, equality in income distribution, the participation of women and disadvantaged groups in the labor force and decrease in social polarization are important projections of global agenda for Turkey.

 Comment & Questions